 CURING THE PRINT

 You’ll want to let your design dry thoroughly and then cure it to avoid the design washing or rubbing off over time.
-Fortunately, with PERMASET water-based inks you can cure designs easily by applying a hot iron on the the cotton setting for 2-3 minutes, or by leaving the print in the heat of the sun for a few hours up to a full day.
+Fortunately, with PERMASET water-based inks you can cure designs easily by applying a hot iron on the cotton setting for 2-3 minutes, or by leaving the print in good sunlight for a few hours, up to a full day.
 There are number of ways you can cure your print outlined here.
-Now you can sit back and bask in the knowledge you just aced your first screen print!
+Now you can sit back and bask in the knowledge that you’ve just aced your first screen print!

 Checkout this video detailing how to screen print simply using PERMASET Inks.